 How gluten free are you?
 It’s time to find out!
-Here’s 20 ways that more than likely sum up your gluten free life.
+Here’s 20 things that more than likely sum up your gluten free life.
 Did I miss any out?
 Let me know!
-You know you’re gluten free when…

 1. You read more food labels than actual books.